-“As a college student, I would like to see the total price of my cart as I add items, so I can fit my budget” – This will probably result in a cart summary near the shopping cart icon
+- “As a college student, I would like to see the total price of my cart as I add items, so I can stick to my budget” – This user story will likely result in a dynamic cart summary near the shopping cart icon

-“As a busy manager, I would like to see the social updates from my family and close friends first, so I can spend my time efficiently” – This story will prioritize the news feed into relevant segments
+- “As a busy manager, I would like to see the social updates from my family and close friends first, so I can spend my time efficiently – This user story will prioritize the news feed into relevant segments

-“As a frequent traveler, I would like to get my flight details added to my calendar, so I could easily plan ahead” – This one will add a feature of automatically syncing booking info with the calendar
+- “As a frequent traveler, I would like to get my flight details added to my calendar so that I can easily plan ahead” – This user story will add a feature of automatically syncing booking info with the calendar.

 Best practices for creating and implementing user stories into your product definition

 Because there is no one gold-standard template exclusively defining the best way of creating user stories, it’s a good idea to familiarize yourself with some of the options available so that you can then refine the best methodology for you.
 Doing so will help you find your voice as a product manager and help streamline communication with developers and other stakeholders in your organization.

 You can research and explore various user story templates on your own, or, if you’re working in a complete product management tool like Craft.io, simply tap into the spec template library to either utilize one of the preset templates or create your own.
 Developing a custom template becomes invaluable when there are multiple product managers in your organization and a common language needs to be developed when communicating across teams consistently.